-As we just discussed, you are looking at a huge price difference based on whether a repair will work or you require a replacement.
+As I just discussed, you are looking at a huge price difference based on whether a repair will work or you require a replacement.
 It’s the hope that a repair will be enough.
 Scuffs, minor scratches and small imperfections can usually be dealt with by choosing a repair method.

 On the other hand, bumper replacement is required if the damage is too severe to repair.
 You are going to pay a premium price to replace the bumper unless you get one from a junkyard and replace it yourself.